"Troubleshooting and Solutions for Addressing Voltage Drop Challenges in Inverter Circuits

 The Important Issue

-In the previously mentioned example, we observed that using a 50% PWM chopping required us to utilise a 3-0-3V trafo for a 12V supply.
-This forced the user to buy a 20 amp transformer in order to acquire 60 watts, which seems illogical.
+In the example we talked about earlier, we saw that using a 50% PWM chopping meant we had to use a 3-0-3V transformer for a 12V supply.
+This meant the user had to buy a 20-amp transformer to get 60 watts, which does not make sense.

-If 3V requires 20 amps to produce 60 watts, it follows that 6V would need 10 amps to do the same, and this amount appears to be pretty manageable.
-Alternatively, a 9V would enable you to operate with a 6.66 amp trafo, which appears even more feasible.
+If 3V needs 20 amps to make 60 watts, then 6V would need 10 amps to do the thing, and that seems like a lot less to handle.
+If we use 9V we can use a 6.66 amp transformer, which seems even better.

-Use the comment section below to express your thoughts and ask any specific questions you may have about the subject.
+Use the comment section to tell us what you think and ask any questions you have about this subject.